 Update on Students for Fair Admissions v.
 Harvard

 Get an insider’s perspective on the SFFA v.
-Harvard case from presenters who were in the courtroom for much of the trial and who each worked with four student witnesses who testified in support of affirmative action.
-Hear an update on the status what most assuredly will be an appeal, along with background on factors in the trial that are not commonly known, and a more in-depth discussion of race-conscious admission and what the attendees should know (and perhaps do) about it.
+Harvard case from presenters who were in the courtroom for much of the trial and who worked with four student witnesses who testified in support of affirmative action.
+Hear an update on the status of what most assuredly will be an appeal, along with background on little-known factors in the trial, and a more in-depth discussion of race-conscious admission and what you should know (and perhaps do) about it.

 Jay Rosner, The Princeton Review Foundation